 Patients often ask, "Why was this not part of my old labs?"

-It usually takes about 17 years for solid evidence to become standard practice.
+It usually takes about 17 years for strong evidence to become standard practice.
 ApoB is the better marker, but the broader system is slow to update.
 We do not wait for that to change.
 We give you the data and the agency to act on the best available science today.

 I treat ApoB with the seriousness of a cancer screening result.
 We want it low.
 The targets I generally use: